MajorChe/cats/README.md

 # cats

-# Using call backs to display data for async functions to return a value.
+## Using call backs to return data from async functions.

+### We used callbacks, defined callback function inside the fs read function to store its value in a call back function.
+Otherwise undefined is the output for the result with a return statement.